monsoonmaelstrom/book2/book2.md

 “You have a source for malusium, right?
 You were using it back at the flat.
 Can you get me some?
 And by ‘some’ I mean a lot.”

-“What are you going to do with it?” he asks me suspiciously.
+“What are you going to do with it?” he inquires suspiciously.

 “Experiment.”